Site Navigation

 Nature of the Storm

-Massive and fast-moving, these storms appear as roiling, churning masses of darkness.
-The typical trails of iridescence seen flowing like aurora twist and knot around each other in erratic patterns.
-They occasionally flare in a bright flash, burning a hole through the mass that closes just as quickly.
+Massive and fast-moving, these storms appear as roiling masses in the endless void of metadimensional space.
+Within a storm, the trails of iridescence typically seen flowing like aurora instead twist and knot around each other in erratic patterns.
+They occasionally flare in bright flashes, burning a hole through the mass that closes just as quickly.

 Cause

-The most-supported theory is that friction between metadimensional currents generates the storms.
-However, this is based on more typical weather patterns, which are often the result of shifts in pressure and temperature.
+The leading theory is that friction between metadimensional currents generates the storms.
+However, this is based on terrestrial weather patterns, which are often the result of shifts in pressure and temperature.
 The metadimension doesn't abide by the physics we know, and the storms can be due to entirely different mechanisms.
+Studies are ongoing to learn more.

 Effects